PhotoboothProject/photobooth/docs/install/install-debian.md

 sudo bash install-photobooth.sh -username='pi'
 ```

-By default Apache is used for an easy and no-hassle setup as NGINX and Lighttpd need some additional steps.
+By default Apache is used for an easy and no-hassle setup as NGINX needs some additional steps.
 To use NGINX run

 ```sh